rishabhguptajs/rahiapp/README.md

 - Thanks to all contributors who have helped shape Rahi
 - Special thanks to our early adopters and testers
-- Built with support from various open-source communities

 ---